 Hopefully America’s political party leaders will be able to return to our former consensus about the dangers of climate change again soon.

-Bipartisan note: Although the elites who control the Republican Party have recently firmly allied themselves with fossil fuel interests, liberal political party elites in democracies worldwide are always in hock to other sources of power.
+Bipartisan note: Although the elites who control the Republican Party have allied themselves with fossil fuel interests since the 1990s, liberal political party elites in democracies worldwide are always in hock to other sources of power.
 For example, organized labor always favors more liberal parties and a particularly embarrassing alignment of US Democratic Party elites is their consistent relationship of support with trial lawyers over the decades.
-It is hard to be less popular among Americans than fossil fuel barons, but lawyers are about the least popular occupation and have probably accomplished it.
+It is hard to be less popular than fossil fuel barons, but lawyers are about the least popular occupation and have probably accomplished that feat.

 How much of global warming is your fault versus the fault of large corporations?